-Tom, the strong head of our family, guided every member of it through the valley by encouraging each of them to look for the good, to use this hard trial to grow stronger in the Lord by putting their trust in Him alone and to look to Him for strength and courage to carry on.
-This great loss would affect and change their lives forever, but they let God use that shared pain to pull them so much closer to Him and to each other, and stand firm in their faith and hope to live their lives so that they will see their Heavenly Father, as well as Casey again someday.
+Four years after his accident, sadly, Casey slipped on an irrigation ditch, fatally hitting his head on the ground, resulting in his death on Sept 15, 2002.
+This was incredibly devastating to the family, having already endured so much.
+Tom, the strong head of the family, guided every member of it through this dark valley by encouraging each of them to look for the good and to use this hard trial to grow stronger in the Lord by putting their trust in Him alone and to look to Him for strength and courage to carry on.
+This great loss would affect and change their lives forever, but they let God use that shared pain to pull them much closer to Him and to each other.
+Together they determined to continue to stand firm in their faith and hope and to live their lives so that they will see their Heavenly Father, as well as Casey, again someday.

 At lunch after worship, before we left town, we had time to talk.
-When the conversation turned to how my mother had obeyed the gospel after a year-long Bible study with Frank Thompson who would NOT give up.
-My most stubborn stallions to train are often my best horses because of their mental strength”, Tom offered.
+The conversation turned to how my mother had obeyed the gospel after a year-long Bible study with Frank Thompson who would not give up on her.
+“My most stubborn stallions to train are often my best horses because of their mental strength”, Tom offered.
 We talked about how one of the members of the congregation happened to be the son of Frank Thompson.
-It was then that Tom was moved to tears and brushed them away, at just the thought of how his friend might be feeling today over the fact that Mark, who had preached, was only there because of the Bible class that he grandfather had taught decades ago to my mother.
-Crying can be a manly thing sometimes.
+It was then that Tom was moved to tears and brushed them away, at just the thought of how his friend might be feeling today over the fact that Mark, who had preached, was only there because of the Bible class that his grandfather had taught decades ago to my mother, who had taught Mark.
+Crying can be a manly thing too sometimes.
 Jesus wept.
 So did King David.
 It takes courage to feel, and even more gallantry to allow others to witness what you feel.
 Moreover, a strong man crying from joy over spiritual realities, especially in empathy for what another brother might also be feeling?
 It’s a beautiful thing.